Article by John Tribbia

 The ranking of scenarios is predictable from the usage weights alone, but the magnitudes are not, and the magnitudes are what make this actionable.
 Coding +0.5 beats Math/Logic +0.5 because more users rely on Coding (24.6% vs. 21.4%), even though Math/Logic has a larger quality gap.
 Creative Writing +0.5 finishes last despite having the biggest gap because only 15.1% of usage falls there.
 You could have guessed that ordering from the gap table, but you couldn’t have known that the difference between Coding and Creative Writing is worth roughly 7,000 extra active-user-days per week at scale.

-The most strategically interesting result is the last row.
+The most strategically important result is the last row.
 The uniform improvement (“All Categories +0.2”) dominates every targeted scenario even though each category gets only 0.2 points instead of 0.5.
-It lifts every user, not just those who happen to rely on the improved category.
-Most product teams instinctively prioritize fixing the worst thing, but this argues for broad quality investment over targeted fixes.
+It lifts every user, not only users who rely on one improved category.
+Many product teams prioritize the weakest category first, but these results favor broad quality investment over single-category fixes.

 The per-user effects are modest (0.1 to 0.3 extra active days/week) because the within-version quality spread is narrow.
 In production data with wider category gaps, these deltas would be larger.

 This is the kind of table a product team can take to a planning meeting: “Improving Coding quality by half a point is worth roughly 17,500 extra active-user-days per week across our 100K user base.”
-That’s a quantified outcome, not just a directional claim.
+It is a quantified outcome instead of a directional claim.

-One thing this framework can’t tell you is whether a quality improvement drives retention because it’s genuinely better, or because it feels novel.
-A big jump in Creative Writing quality might bring users back for a few weeks simply because it’s new and surprising, not because the sustained level matters.
-Distinguishing novelty effects from durable quality gains would require cohort-based analysis: tracking whether users who first experience an improvement show a different retention trajectory than users who arrive after it’s the new normal.
-That’s a natural next step, but it’s a different analysis.
+One thing this framework cannot tell you is whether a quality improvement drives retention because it is genuinely better, or because it feels novel.
+A big jump in Creative Writing quality might bring users back for a few weeks because it is new and surprising, not because the sustained level matters.
+Distinguishing novelty effects from durable quality gains would require cohort-based analysis: tracking whether users who first experience an improvement show a different retention trajectory than users who arrive after it becomes the new normal.
+That is a natural next step, but it is a different analysis.

 This distinction has real stakes for how you act on the signals this framework produces.
 If you use a one-month retention lift as the signal to double down on Creative Writing investment, but that lift is novelty rather than durability, you’ll over-allocate to improvements that have already delivered most of their value.
 A practical guard: track whether the retention gain for new cohorts (users who arrived after the improvement) matches the gain for early adopters.
 If early adopters showed a spike and then reverted while new users showed no lift at all, that’s the novelty effect in plain view.
 Durable quality gains should show up in new-user retention just as clearly as in early-adopter retention, because those users never experienced the before-state.

-A lot of AI companies assume that better models drive more engagement.
-This project builds a method to test that assumption, validates it on synthetic data with a known answer, and shows it works.
-The method isn’t perfect (the quality variation it exploits is narrow, and observational designs always carry caveats), but it’s a principled starting point that any team with the right data can implement.
+Many AI companies assume that better models drive more engagement.
+This project builds a method to test that assumption, validates it on synthetic data with a known answer, and shows that it works.
+The method is not perfect.
+The quality variation it exploits is narrow, and observational designs always carry caveats.
+Still, it is a principled starting point that any team with the right data can implement.

 All data in this analysis is synthetic.
 No real users, no proprietary models, no production systems.
 The goal is to demonstrate a methodology, not report findings from an actual deployment.
 Full code and datasets are available in the technical write-up.